-When these individual sectors are grouped together, they fall under the overarching theme of Web3, a trustless, permissionless, and decentralized internet where users have full ownership of their content.
-Certainly, you have a few questions by now such as “What is Web3?” and “How did it start?”, “How to invest in Web3 if it has such good returns?”
-To better understand Web3, let’s start with the first question.
+Collectively, these sectors come under the umbrella of Web3, which is a trustless, permissionless, and decentralized internet that empowers users with complete ownership of their content.
+You may have some questions at this point, such as “What exactly is Web3?” and “How did it originate?” or even “How can I invest in Web3 given its potential for high returns?” or How to invest in web3 without any hassle?
+To gain a better understanding of Web3, let’s address the first question.

 What is Web3?
 How Did It Begin?